 In addition to offering a fully-supported run down an incredibly beautiful Rocky Mountain canyon and getting the best PR opportunity you may ever have, we strive to make Hoka One One REVEL Big Cottonwood even more memorable with the additional perks listed below.

 There will be photographers at multiple locations along the course to take pictures of your race experience.
 Be sure to smile big, make a tough face, or strike a pose for the cameras as you go by.
 Please make sure your bib is visible as well.
 Photographers will also be at the finish to capture your sprint across the line and take your photos in front of our backdrops.

-If you are traveling to the Big Cottonwood Marathon & Half, the closest airport is the Salt Lake International Airport.
+If you are traveling to Hoka One One REVEL Big Cottonwood, the closest airport is the Salt Lake City International Airport.
 It is only fifteen miles from the finish line in Cottonwood Heights, and even closer to downtown Salt Lake City.

 In addition to the discounted rates, a number of hotels are partnering with us to offer busing to the start lines from the hotel and shuttles back to the hotel from the finish line after the race.

-We also want to thank those hotels that will be staffing aid stations along the course, and invite you to look for them during the race and express your appreciation for their support.
+We also want to thank the Doubletree Suites, Hawthorn Suites, and Hyatt Place for staffing aid stations along the course, and invite you to look for them during the race and express your appreciation for their support.

 818 E Winchester St

 110 W 600 S